-Thank you for your interest in organizing a food drive for Missoula Food Bank.
+Thank you for your interest in organizing a food drive for Missoula Food Bank & Community Center.
 Many of our neighbors have a difficult time affording healthy food.
 We understand the importance of good health through nutrition and value providing diverse options to our customers.

 We want your drive to be a fun and engaging experience for your group or business!
 We have plenty of resources available to you to make your drive a success.
 Herein, you will find some helpful hints to kick-start your Food Drive and assist in your organizing efforts.

 If at any time you have questions or wish to talk through a concept or idea with our staff, please feel free to contact us.

 Again, thank you and congratulations on your decision to be a part of the food security infrastructure in our community.

 Tips for Success

 First, who will organize your drive and help with the planning?
 Second, who will make up your team of food and fund raisers?
 Co-workers?
 Teammates?
 Students and parents?
 Clients?
 Corporate departments?

 What kind of Food Drive will you be organizing?
 Missoula Food Bank & Community Center gladly accepts donations of both food & funds – and there are a number of ways to combine the two and make a fun and successful campaign.